coreyjs/coreyjs/README.md

 I am Corey, a software engineer and game developer from Buffalo!

+- 🔭 I’m currently working on Project Phoenix, a third person adventure game in UE4 about exploring the unknown and finding your purpose in life.

+- 📫 How to reach me: coreyjs [at] hey.com, or on twitter @corey_s_

 <!--
 **coreyjs/coreyjs** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.